ConstantRobotics-Ltd/Lens/README.md

 endif()
 ```

-File **3rdparty/CMakeLists.txt** adds folder **Lens** to your project and excludes test application and example (Lens class test applications and example of custom Lens class implementation) from compiling.
+File **3rdparty/CMakeLists.txt** adds folder **Lens** to your project and excludes test application and example (Lens class test applications and example of custom Lens class implementation) from compiling (by default test application and example excluded from copiling if **Lens** included as sub-repository).
 Your repository new structure will be:

 ```bash
 CMakeLists.txt